williamscale/williamscale.github.io/_projects/postman-olmos-park.markdown

 There are obvious inefficiencies right off the bat.
 Going backwards (node A $\rightarrow$ node B $\rightarrow$ node A) may make sense in some cases.
 However, a route of node A $\rightarrow$ node B $\rightarrow$ node A $\rightarrow$ node B has no justification.
 Therefore, I built a pruning function that removes these consecutive, identical edge traversals.

-In this iteration, pruning shortened the route to 80.85 miles, a decrease of about 12 miles.
+In this iteration, pruning shortened the route to 80.85 miles, a decrease of about 13%.

 Additionally, because there is a randomness factor in the process, there are different results on each model run.
 Therefore, I simulated each model 100 times, pruned each resulting route, and selected the shortest route as the model's best.
 For all remaining results, the models have been simulated and pruned.
+The best simulated route distances along with their efficiencies are shown as well as simulation distributions and cumulative distance vs. convergence progress plots.

-**Results**
+#### Results

 $$
-\text{distance} = 44.55 \text{miles} \qquad \text{efficiency} = \frac{9.96}{44.55} = 0.22
+\text{distance} = 44.55 \text{ miles} \qquad \text{efficiency} = \frac{9.96}{44.55} = 0.22
 $$

 ![Model 1 Histogram](https://williamscale.github.io/attachments/postman-olmospark/m1_dist_hist.png)